scala/community-build/README.md

 It's **3.2 million lines** of Scala code, total, from **185 projects** (as of January 2019), and takes about **15 hours** to run.
+About **3GB** of network data are retrieved with git.
+The source and build artifacts that dbuild produces require at least **20GB** of disk space.

 **Why do this?** The main goal is to guard against regressions in new versions of Scala (language, standard library, and modules).
 It's also